 Mailinator's architecture is built to be secure and reliable.
-It is a multi-tier architecture where server-to-server communication occurs over a firewalled, private network.
-Access keys are rotated regularly and stored separate from code and data.
+It is a multi-tier architecture where server-to-server communication occurs over a private network.

 Mailinator’s payment and card information is handled by Stripe, which has been audited by an independent PCI Qualified Security Assessor and is certified as a PCI Level 1 Service Provider, the most stringent level of certification available in the payments industry.
-Mailinator does not typically receive credit card data, making it compliant with Payment Card Industry Data Security Standards (PCI DSS) in most situations.
+Mailinator does not directly receive credit card data.

 Site Continuity and Disaster Recovery

 Mailinator's architecture is built with fault tolerant capability.
 Each service is redundant with replication and failover.

 Mailinator retains development and testing systems that are fully isolated from the production environment.

 Mailinator takes data security seriously.

 Public Email Domains (e.g., @mailinator.com) are intended as public domain data.
 There is no intended or implied privacy surrounding data sent to any Mailinator public domain.
 The public access of Mailinator’s public domains is, in fact, an intended goal of the usability of that service.

 In contrast, Subscribers to the Mailinator service receive a “Private Domain” (e.g., something akin to yourCompanyQATesting.com).
 Emails sent to a Subscriber’s private domain are not public and viewable only by those subscribers.